The Petit Lenormand deck is available now. Limited stock

 Anger risks clinging to the blockage until it becomes an identity.

 In its darkest aspect, this combination can trap one in the posture of someone who is always at war against what does not change.
-One ends up defining oneself by opposition, anger, and criticism, no longer seeing the places where one still has power to act.
+One ends up defining oneself by opposition, anger, and criticism, no longer seeing the places where one still has the power to act.
 The Mountain freezes the role, the Whip maintains the struggle, the Moon feeds the rumination.
-The Scythe reminds that one can choose not to define oneself solely by the fight against a wall: one can also decide to step down, to leave the field, or to make a clear break with a scenario that no longer brings growth.
+The Scythe reminds us that one can choose not to define oneself solely by the fight against a wall: one can also decide to step down, to leave the field, or to make a clear break with a scenario that no longer fosters growth.

 Calibration questions